 Students will require a total of seven required credits and two milestones to graduate.
-In the first term, five core graduate level courses will introduce all students to their cohort and provide an overview of digital media.
-The courses will cover: Foundations, Digital Media Environments, Interaction Design for Digital Media, Digital Media Entrepreneurship, and Interpersonal Communication, for a total of five core credits.
+In the first term, five core graduate level courses will introduce all students to their cohort and provide context and an overview of digital media.
+These courses will cover: Foundations, Digital Media Environments, Interaction Design for Digital Media, Digital Media Entrepreneurship, and Interpersonal Communication.
+Each course is worth one credit, for a total of five credits.

 In the second term, students will choose two MDM electives.
-If student would like to take electives in other programs permission is required.
+If student would like to take electives in other programs, permission is required before the commencement of the winter term.
 In addition to the two electives, students will participate in a collective workshop, which is a pass/fail milestone.
-The milestone is an eight-week intensive "boot camp."
+The milestone is an eight-week series that ends in March.

-For the third term, students will work on their major research paper or project.
-This can be a traditional research based deliverable or an applied project such as a creating a startup or a unique business solution.
+For the third and final term, students will work on their major research paper, project, or prototype.
+This can be a traditional research based deliverable, an applied project; such as a creating a startup or a unique business solution, or a prototype; such as a market ready application or hardware solution.
 Students may work individually or as part of a group.

 Business, technological, social, legal and ethical issues and the many forms of digital entertainment are introduced and framed.
 The emergence and ongoing development of the digital entertainment industry is discussed through a historical exploration and critical analysis of the economics, technical innovations, social demands and ethical constraints that define it.
 There is a focus on the range of careers and professional opportunities in this rapidly expanding sector.
 Outcomes are exploration and a critical perspective on digital entertainment and other fields of digital media such as health, education, advertising, and social media.
 This exploration will act as a common basis for all subsequent discussion and collaboration between students with artistic, technical or interdisciplinary backgrounds.
 1 Credit.